Matech-Studios/tech-docs/docs/1_understanding.md

 In addition, a database of recipes and ingredients was implemented and checked to ensure the available fields are enough to implement a recommendations schema.
 No data about users behavior was available, so the scope for the recommendations was focused on matching recipes and ingredients information.

+!!! info
+    Data source of recipes was changed during the project due to quality issued found.
+See [Chapter 3](3_executiong.md) for more details.

 The stakeholders involved in this development are mainly the Product Owner of the application and the teams that develop the other services:

-- Frontend team, in charge of the UI and the UX of the application.
+- **Frontend team**, in charge of the UI and the UX of the application.
-- Backend team, in charge of the services of the application (endpoints, database, integrations).
+- **Backend team**, in charge of the services of the application (endpoints, database, integrations).
-- Analytics team (which develops this service), in charge of extracting data analytics to enrich the information presented to the user.
+- **Analytics team** (which develops this service), in charge of extracting data analytics to enrich the information presented to the user.
-- DevOps team, in charge of the infrastructure where the application is deployed.
+- **DevOps team**, in charge of the infrastructure where the application is deployed.

 Finally, the application will be in Spanish language to allow a deployment in Argentina.
 Therefore, the text information to process will be in that language.